masseydigital/az-900-exam-prep/README.md

 Benefits:
 1) Turnkey Global Distribution: Build highly responsive and highly available applications worldwide.
 2) Always On: Provides 99.999% high availability for both reads and writes
-3) Elastic Scalability of Throughpout and Storage: Elastically scale up from thousands to hundreds of millions of requests/second
+3) Elastic Scalability of Throughput and Storage: Elastically scale up from thousands to hundreds of millions of requests/second
 4) Guaranteed Low Latency: Less than 10-ms latencies for both reads and writes in the 99th Percentile.

 #### Azure SQL Database